Everyday Grunt - Custom Tasks For The Common Code

 Create A New Custom Grunt Task

-Back in our grunt-tasks directory, let's create a new file: grunt-tasks/bootstrapFonts.js.
+Back in our grunt-tasks directory, let's create a new file: grunt-tasks/bootstrapFonts.js

-This file will be less code, but is a bit more interesting than the last one.
-We basically want to go through all of our folders in styles/themes/ directory and update the font url path for any files whose name contains bootstrap and .css.
+.
 The assumption here is that files made with a themeroller for Bootstrap will need to be named such that "bootstrap" is in the name (i.e. bootstrap-steelBlue.css), this way they are easy to identify from custom stylesheets in the same directory.

 //bootstrapFonts.js